openreceiptformat/.github/README.md

 The Open Receipt Format ecosystem is composed of **three distinct layers**, each with a clearly defined responsibility.

 - **ORF-Specifications**
---Standard
+-Standard
 - **Tommy-the-Tapi**
---Receipt Claim Layer
+-Receipt Claim Layer
 - **Recipta**
---Personal Recipt Vault
+- Personal Recipt Vault

 ---